Frequently asked questions about the garden waste collection service

 Arrangements over Christmas and New Year?

 We will suspend collections for two weeks over the Christmas period to manage the extra household waste generated over this period and will notify residents through our website and council publications.
-We will however collect extra side waste on a date in the spring, which we will publicise as above.
+We will however collect extra side waste on a date in the spring and on a date in the autumn, which we will publicise as above.

 Adverse weather conditions?